Be a Monkey’s Uncle (or an Alligator’s Aunt)

 The Dakota Zoo works with other zoos across the country to support species survival breeding programs--especially for endangered animals.
 Sometimes animals are transferred to other zoo facilities around the country where they will play an important role in breeding programs.
 And, like all living creatures, animals sometimes become ill or die.
 If your chosen animal leaves the Zoo for any reason, your gift will be used to support the other animals at the Dakota Zoo.
 Some Zoo animals are very popular and will have more than one "relative."

 All funds received from the Adopt an Animal program go into the general operating fund at the Dakota Zoo and are used to purchase food and contribute to the general care of the animals.
 All animals remain in the care of the Dakota Zoo, no ownership rights are conferred.
+Adoption fees are for a one year time period- please contact us to discuss the possibility of a longer adoption term.

 When you Adopt an animal, you receive: